theofield13/Logs/Jiu_Jitsu.md

 ### The 5 Steps Of Guard Passing 52:50
 This is a step of sequences that you can follow
-1. Break connections - you cannot pass the guard if the opponent have strong connections to you.
+1. **Break connections - you cannot pass the guard if the opponent have strong connections to you.
+(52:50)**.
+Note only grips that denies me to form an angle AND / OR allows him to off-balance me are dangerous.
-2.
-3.
+2. **Make your opponents feet point away from you** (1:00:18) 3.
 4.
 5.